st1x51/DQuakePlus/README.md

 ==========
 Transparency
 ==========
-use prefix "{" for transparency like in HalfLife and like Kurok(see kurok.wad for example)
+use prefix "{" for transparent textures like in HalfLife and like Kurok(see kurok.wad for example)
 R:159 G:091 B:083 for transparent textures like a Kurok
 R:0 G:0 B:255 for transparent textures like a Half Life
 little example:
 {mytexture
+For transparent parts on models you need add your models in engine(see DQ+ note in video_hardware_main in psp folder)